 - Traditionally, popular time slots have been 11 AM, 1 PM, and 3 PM.
-Leading a morning or evening activity can mean less competition with other activities and better attendance. - We recommend a duration of 30-minutes to 1-hour for a live virtual activity, such as a conversation on Zoom.
-If you are hosting a live conversation on social media, be sure to check for any time limits on the platform.
+Leading a morning or evening walk can mean less competition with other activities and better attendance. - We recommend a duration of 30-minutes to 1-hour for a live virtual walk, such as a conversation on Zoom.
+If you are hosting a live conversation on social media, be sure to check for any time limits on the platform. - MAS will closely monitor RSVPs for in-person guided group walks.
+For walks that hit capacity in RSVPs, walk leaders may consider leading a walk more than once to accommodate more people.
+Another solution is to lead a guided walk in a hybrid format, going live on Zoom or social media simultaneously, allowing people to also tune in remotely.